RhobanProject/Dynaban/README.md

 ![Dynaban: An alternative firmware for Dynamixel servos](docs/logo.png)

-This repository contains an open-source alternative firmware for Dynamixel servos.
+This repository contains an open-source alternative firmware for Dynamixel servos, offering complete control over the hardware and predictive control capabilities.

-⚠️ **Warning 1:** A bad firmware can break your servo.
-We are not responsible for any damage that could result from these manipulations.

-⚠️ **Warning 2:** Using an alternative firmware may void the warranty of your servo.
+## What's New?

+**The firmware is stable and usable.**

+Some fields are not currently mapped (see below) because they are either unnecessary or not feasible with the hardware.
+They can be added if needed.

+**New, powerful functionalities have been implemented.
+More on this [below](#advanced-functionalities).**

+Setting CW and CCW limits to the same value enables wheel mode.
+Now, setting both to 4095 puts the servo in "multi-turn" mode.
+In that mode, the goal position ranges from -32768 to +32768.
+Example: if the servo is at 0° and you command 720°, it will rotate twice before stopping.

 ## RoboCup 2016 Symposium Paper
 [Available here](docs/DynabanRoboCup2016.pdf)